saleor/saleor-docs/docs/dashboard/discounts.md

  9. Choose the dates - Leave the start date blank in [[Active&nbsp;Dates]] if you want the offer to start immediately.
 Similarly, leave the end date blank if the voucher will remain valid indefinitely.
 If the offer is for a specific time, input the start and/or end dates and times.

-### How to edit and Remove vouchers
+### How to edit and remove vouchers

-Click on any voucher from the main list to edit it.
-To remove vouchers, click the checkbox on the main list and then use the trash can icon, or enter the voucher and click [[remove]] in the footer.
+1. Click on any voucher from the main list to edit it.
+2. Click the checkbox on the main list and then use the trash can icon, or enter the voucher record and click [[remove]] in the footer.